deepanshu1422/List-Of-Open-Source-Internships-Programs/README.md

 | [IIIT-Kalyani Winter of code](https://gdsc-woc.tech/) (WoC 2.0) | Certificates, SWAGs | [timeline](https://gdsc-woc.tech/#timeline)|

 Refer the template.md for more details

+## We invite you to join our WhatsApp group by clicking on the link https://chat.whatsapp.com/D7AuyMsNvB8173a34R3c0D .
+This group is a great place to meet fellow open source enthusiasts, ask questions, and share your own experiences.

 # :handshake: Our Contributors
 <a href="hhttps://github.com/deepanshu1422/List-Of-Open-Source-Internships-Programs/graphs/contributors">